Haley Heynderickx: Early life

-Heynderickx was born in Stockton, California to a Filipino-American family and grew up in Forest Grove, Oregon, where she learned to sing in church.
-She graduated from Portland State University with a degree in Business.
+Heynderickx was born on May 28, 1993, in Stockton, California.
+Her mother was born in the Philippines.
+She grew up in Forest Grove, Oregon, a suburb of Portland, where she learned to sing in church.
+She graduated from Portland State University with a business degree.

 Career

-She released her debut EP, Fish Eyes, in 2016.
+She released her debut EP, Fish Eyes, in January 2016.
+That same year, she and Max Garcia Conover released a collaborative EP titled Among Horses III.

 In March 2018, she released her first album, I Need to Start a Garden, on Mama Bird Recording Co.
 The album received positive reviews, including a 7.3 rating from Pitchfork, while NPR Music wrote that the album "captivates" and Uproxx called it "an utterly brilliant folk debut".
 In January 2018, she was named an "Artist to Watch" by Stereogum.
+In August of that same year, Heynderickx performed an NPR tiny desk concert featuring songs from I Need to Start a Garden.

-In fall 2023 she was an opening act for Tim Baker for several shows in his Canadian tour.
+In 2023 she was an opening act for Tim Baker for several shows in his Canadian tour.
+She released her second studio album, Seed of a Seed, on November 1, 2024.
+The album received generally positive reviews from Pitchfork, Paste, and DIY, among others.

-Seed of a Seed received a 7.6 from Pitchfork, in a review that described the album as exploring "her internal anxieties and the wisdom that can be gleaned outside the confines of our minds".
-Other outlets also described the album in positive terms, praising her maturing as a lyricist, musician and singer.
+In November 2025, Heynderickx and Max Garcia Conover released a collaborative LP, What of Our Nature, through Fat Possum Records.
+In a review of the album, Pitchfork called What of Our Nature a "spirited and serious collection of protest folk inspired by the legacy of Woody Guthrie."